Yale, British Columbia: Demographics

 The average age of Yale residents is 56.8 giving a median age of 62.4.
 This is older than British Columbia as a whole with an average age of 43.1 and a median of 42.8.
 The predominant language is English with no French listed in the 2021 census.
-However, 16 people reported Indo-European languages as their mother tongue.
+However, 15 people reported Indo-European languages as their mother tongue (5 women Ukrainian, 5 speakers German, 5 Low German, 5 Italic language).

 Television

 Yale has been featured on the historical television series Gold Trails and Ghost Towns, season 1, episode 7.